 What is osteopenia?

-Osteopenia usually doesn’t cause any symptoms.
-Losing bone mass is not painful.
-Broken bones or fractures can occur, but these problems tend to happen after osteoporosis has developed.
+Most people who have osteopenia do not have symptoms.
+Loss of bone mass is not painful.
+Broken bones or fractures can occur, but these problems tend to happen once you have osteoporosis.

 What causes osteopenia?